dbdocs.io Quickstart Guide

 password set password for your project or remove password

-remove remove docs
+remove remove project

 token generate or revoke your authentication token